 Here are some useful tools to help you choose a mortgage.

 Switching is usually quite simple.
-Most banks and building societies allow you to switch online or over the phone (although you will not receive advice if you switch online and may not do so if you switch over the phone).
+Most banks and building societies allow you to switch mortgage rates online or over the phone (although you will not receive advice if you switch online and may not do so if you switch over the phone).
 As your current lender already has your details on file, a credit check is often not needed.
 No legal work is required either, so you won’t need a solicitor or licensed conveyancer.

 You may want to shop around to understand how your current lender’s offers compare to those from other providers.
 It’s a good idea to do this a couple of months before you’re ready to switch.